spraakbanken/korp-frontend/doc/frontend_devel.md

 ## Parallel mode

-Additional settings in `config.yml`:
+Additional settings in `config.yml` (may also be given by the backend for the mode):

-`startLang` - language that should be the default search language.
+`start_lang` - language that should be the default search language.

 ## Auto completion menu